 Now, with additional funding from the Lilly Endowment, Inc. totaling almost $15 million, the National Fund is poised to continue providing grants to an additional 50 congregations from 2020-2023, and to expand its training and resources to impact more congregations than ever before.
-Additional support in 2019-20 has been provided by the Gerry Charitable Trust.
+Additional support in 2019 was provided by the Gerry Charitable Trust.

 The National Fund awardees for the 2020-21 program year are:

 - 134 Collaborative/Mathewson Street Church (United Methodist) – Providence, RI

 - Basilica of St. Lawrence (Roman Catholic)/ Basilica Preservation Fund – Asheville, NC

 - Church of the Covenant (UCC/Presbyterian) – Boston, MA

 - First Baptist Church of Asheville – Asheville, NC

 - First United Methodist Church of Lawrence, KS

 - First Covenant Church (Swedish Covenant) – Minneapolis, MN